voxeet/comms-sdk-react-native/docs/interfaces/internal.ConferenceListenOptions.md

 • `Optional` **listenType**: [`ListenType`](../enums/internal.ListenType.md)

-the listener type that indicates whether a participant wishes to join a conference as a regular listener or a mixed listener.
+The listener type that indicates whether a participant wishes to join a conference as a regular listener or a mixed listener.
 This property is available in SDK 3.11 and later.